qlik-oss/core-website/docs/documentation/services/qix-engine.md

 ## Monitoring and scaling

-QIX Engine has some unique resource characteristics, which are presented here along with some ways to monitor it for health and scaling purposes.
+QIX Engine has some unique resource characteristics, which are presented here along with some ways to monitor the engine for health and scaling purposes.

 ## QIX engine memory management